anoop675/Sushi-Go-AMAF-MCTS/src/main/java/groupAA/README.txt

 GroupAA MCTS Agent (Sushi Go)
 =============================

-This project implements a Monte Carlo Tree Search (MCTS) agent with progressive bias and optional RAVE (Rapid Action Value Estimation) enhancements for the game Sushi Go! as part of the AI Tournament framework.
+This project implements a Monte Carlo Tree Search (MCTS) agent with progressive bias augmented UCB as the tree policy and a Greedy One-Step Lookahead Rollout Policy with an Expected Utility Maximization (EUM) Heuristic + light-weight Opponent Modelling as part of the AI Tournament framework.

 --------------------------------------------------------------------